-As a part time blogger and full time small business owner, I try to correspond with my readers and with fellow travelers a couple of times during the week.
+As a part-time blogger and full-time small business owner, I try to correspond with my readers and with fellow travelers a couple of times during the week.
 I was with a Twitter follower recently who told me she had wanted to visit Chicago in October but was told it was not a great time to visit.
 As a native to this dramatic, and somewhat tortured city, the notion that October isn’t a perfect time to visit unsettled me.
 She mentioned she heard it was too cold in October, which just made me laugh out loud.
 No, it’s not California, but October being too cold?
 False!
+March in Chicago is usually too cold, but not autumn.
 Chicago in the fall and autumn is such a lovely time to visit.
-The days are still long enough to pack the day full of activities, the colors are beautiful, and the summer crowds have thinned out.
-If you’re still not convinced, consider some of these activities for what would be an ideal trip to Chicago in the fall.
+The days are still long enough to pack,full of activities, the colors are beautiful, it’s marathon season, and the summer crowds have thinned out.
+If you’re still not convinced when to visit Chicago, consider some of these activities for what would be an ideal trip to Chicago in the fall.

 First, May as Well go for a Healthy Stroll

 Fall mornings in Chicago brisk and peaceful.
 If you plan on maintaining a fitness regimen while on your trip, taking a long walk or a jog on the lakefront path and riverwalk is the best way to see the city skyline while on your trip.

 Another one of my favorite places to go for a stroll or jog is in Humboldt Park.
 While the western neighborhood doesn’t have the same city skyline views, its boathouse and lagoon are quite stunning.
 The prairie grass and native grasslands with wildflowers seave along the path and the historic buildings of the park district can make you forget that you are in 21st century Chicago.
 Some of the sights you will see on your jaunt include the following: